S-PScripts/locked-mode-x/README.md

 # locked-mode-bug
+## Note:
+I cannot get this to work properly anymore; the form just closes itself shortly after it is performed.
+I do not know which update added this.

 This is a bug with Google Forms Locked Mode that lets you exit Locked Mode without actually exiting the form itself.
-It works on ChromeOS version 141 and has been functional since at least version 131.
+It works on ChromeOS version 142 and has been functional since at least version 131.
 There’s a good chance it works on all ChromeOS versions that support Locked Mode.

 # Instructions:
 - Open the form in question in two windows (or use the split view feature).
 Ensure you can view both forms at the same time.